 - Do not back graze pasture which has been grazed within the last three days, if strip grazing large multiple feed paddocks use an electric fence tape to prevent cows regrazing over previously grazed areas of the paddock.

-- Why not boost your early spring growth with an application of between 30 to 60 kg of nitrogen per hectare in mid to late July.
-Most ryegrass based pastures will give a response of about 10kgDM/kgN at this time of year.
+- Why not boost your early spring growth with an application of between 30 to 60 kilograms of nitrogen per hectare in mid to late July.
+Most ryegrass based pastures will give a response of about 10kilograms dry matter per kilogram of nitrogen at this time of year.
 Your best pastures will give you the best response.

 - Allowing perennial ryegrass plants to be grazed below five centimetres will severely reduce their ability to produce large leaves, and high yields in subsequent grazing of fodder conservation.

 - As we move into August, pasture growth rates will increase, this will mean faster rotations to optimise quality.
 Using the Rotation Right tool is a simple way to stay in control and identify the true surplus as soon as it arrives on your farm.